 A. The Department shall establish and may amend reasonable written guidelines defining scheduled and unscheduled leave, based on job function and according to operational needs.
 In general, the City policy for use of PTO will be in quantities of not less than one hour, except as otherwise provided in the Family and Medical Leave Act (FMLA).
-Department approval of scheduled leave will not be unreasonably withheld provided operational needs can be met, as determined by the Chief of Police.

-- B. The Department may establish written guidelines for the minimum increment of leave and the time of leave use during the shift which is more flexible than those stated in Section 30.6(A) if operational needs so permit.
-The Department may amend these written guidelines at any time if operational needs so require, as long as they do not exceed the requirements in Section 30.6(A). - If an employee is called back to work during his scheduled Paid Time Off, the employee shall be allowed to reschedule with special consideration any Paid Time Off time lost as a result of the call back. - The first sixteen (16) hours of any absence will be deducted from the employee's PTO leave account except as otherwise provided in Article 22 (Workers' Compensation), or Article 23 (Leave Without Pay).
-Absences that do not meet the advance notice requirements of the department will be considered unscheduled leave.
-If an employee does not have sufficient accrued unused PTO to cover the period of absence, the employee will be put on leave without pay for the first sixteen (16) hours or that portion thereof. - A. Whenever unscheduled leave is taken, employees will be required to notify their supervisor in accordance with departmental written guidelines.

-Generally, an employee will be allowed to take up to five (5) occurrences of unscheduled leave in a one-year period.
-After five (5) occurrences, the department head may require certification of absence for unexpected illness
+Department approval of scheduled leave will not be unreasonably withheld provided operational needs can be met, as 1 determined by the Chief of Police.
+2 B. The Department may establish written guidelines for the minimum 3 4 increment of leave and the time of leave use during the shift which is more flexible than those stated in Section 35.6(A) if operational needs 5 so permit.
+The Department may amend these written guidelines at 6 any time if operational needs so require, as long as they do not 7 exceed the requirements in Section 35.6(A).
+8 35.7 9 If an employee is called back to work during his scheduled Paid Time Off, the employee shall be allowed to reschedule with special consideration any 10 Paid Time Off time lost as a result of the call back.
+11 35.8 The first sixteen (16) hours of any absence will be deducted from the 12 employee's PTO leave account except as otherwise provided in Article 20 13 (Workers' Compensation), or Article 21 (Leave of Absence).
+Absences that 14 do not meet the advance notice requirements of the department will be 15 considered unscheduled leave.
+If an employee does not have sufficient 16 accrued unused PTO to cover the period of absence, the employee will be 17 put on leave without pay for the first sixteen (16) hours or that portion thereof.
+18 35.9 Α. Whenever unscheduled leave is taken, employees will be required to 19 notify their supervisor in accordance with departmental written 20 guidelines.
+Generally, an employee will be allowed to take up to five 21 (5) occurrences of unscheduled leave in a one-year period.
+After five 22 (5) occurrences, the department head may require certification of 23 absence for unexpected illness from a doctor or certified health 24 professional.
+25 B. In the interest of keeping a healthy workforce, the employee's 26 supervisor has the right to send an employee, who appears to be ill or 27 who may be a health risk to co-workers, to Employee Health Services 28 (EHS).
+If EHS determines that the employee should be sent home 29 due to the illness, the time will be considered scheduled PTO leave for

-- from a doctor or certified health professional. - B. In the interest of keeping a healthy workforce, the employee's supervisor has the right to send an employee, who appears to be ill or who may be a health risk to co-workers, to Employee Health Services (EHS).
-If EHS determines that the employee should be sent home due to the illness, the time will be considered scheduled PTO leave for the first sixteen (16) hours.
-For afterhours and weekend shifts, the supervisor shall have the right to send the employee home due to illness as scheduled leave. - 30.10 For purposes of overtime, scheduled PTO leave will be counted as hours worked and PCLB or unscheduled PTO leave will not be counted as hours worked. - 30.11 MAXIMUM ACCRUAL (CARRYOVER CAP):
+1 the first sixteen (16) hours.
+For after-hours and weekend shifts, the 2 supervisor shall have the right to send the employee home due to 3 illness as scheduled leave.
+4 35.10 For purposes of overtime, scheduled PTO leave will be counted as hours 5 worked and PCLB or unscheduled PTO leave will not be counted as hours 6 worked.

+7 35.11 MAXIMUM ACCRUAL (CARRYOVER CAP):